Alby1/questionable-laterals/README.md

 # questionable-laterals
 Open riddles asker

-I created this software to ask questions from the (Lateral Podcast)[lateralcast.com] with my friends.
+I created this software to ask questions from the è[Lateral Podcast](lateralcast.com) with my friends.

 Their license forbids the sharing of the Q&As, so you'll have to find those yourself, either already compiled (they exist) or search throught the episodes transcripts on their website.